Related Blogs

 Microservices is an architectural pattern that involves the development and design of software as a collection of small and independent services that interact over well-defined lightweight application programming interfaces (APIs) to meet business requirements.
 The main aim of microservices architecture is to help software development companies to accelerate the process of development by enabling continuous delivery and development.

 At its primitive phase, each of these microservices acts as an individual app in itself.
-In the past few years, microservices architecture has gained immense popularity as it offers several benefits over monolithic architectures such as:
+In the past few years, microservices architecture has gained immense popularity as it offers several benefits over monolithic architectures:

 Phase 1: Planning and Organizing